Icelk/kvarn.org/public/cache.md

 We might change this in the future, to an active system, where a Tokio timer would be triggered for each new cache item, removing it after the timeout.
 That would be more memory-efficient.
 I however prefer the lazy approach, as that's similar to how the standard library handles collections - it never removes items.

+# Relation to HTTP status codes

+Certain status codes are [not cached](https://doc.kvarn.org/kvarn/host/fn.default_status_code_cache_filter.html).
+This is due to the nature of responses - if the server rejects a client due to an invalid request, that shouldn't be returned to everybody.

 # Limits

 The cache is limited by both size and count of responses.